brickadia/book/src/essentials/catalog.md

 # Catalog

-The catalog is where you can grab your bricks and weapons from.
-It is a user interface for getting items.
+The catalog is where you get your bricks and weapons from.

 Currently, you are able to browse:
 1. [Bricks]()